adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

           // dependecy requred by other module via current module requires transitive  xxxx;

-         // export directive to export package
+         // export directive to export package only not for module and classes
          // every packgae in module is by default private
          // packages exported by current module to others module export com.xx.xx;